 But this was not to be.
 Instead, Cosatu sent its leading officials to parliament without ‘a map’ to ensure its goals.
 I am not suggesting that Cosatu should not have joined the Alliance; their constituency demanded it.
 For example, in a survey of Cosatu members on the eve of the first democratic elections, 70% of members said they would vote for the ANC in the next elections, even if the government fails to deliver (Ginsburg, et al, 1995).
 The members’ views did not contradict their assertion that Cosatu would best represent their interests in the transition.
-Rather, they saw Cosatu as best representing them within the Alliance where they believed they could influence government policy (Ginsburg, et al 1995).
+Rather, they saw Cosatu as best representing them within the Alliance where they believed they could influence government policy (Ginsburg et al. 1995).

 But it was a strategy that contained contradictory imperatives.
 The one imperative stressed participation with government while the other stressed autonomy and opposition to capital and independence from the state.
 Could these contradictions have been resolved through an overall strategy – a map – that integrated the different interventions made by Cosatu?
-Such a map would have required two elements: the first was the maintenance of a strong shop floor structure, and the second was a macroeconomic programme that provided a realistic alternative to neoliberalism.
+Such a map would have required two elements: the first was the maintenance of a strong shop floor structure, and the second was a macroeconomic programme that provided a realistic alternative to neo-liberalism.
 Neither element was to be met in the decades that followed.
-The authors of a recent study describe a ‘democratic rupture’ in Cosatu (Bezuidenhout and Tshoaedi 2019); Padayachee and van Niekerk (2019) describe the marginalisation of the left Keynesian economic and social policy, the Macro-economic Research Group (MERG), which the ANC initiated and later disowned.
+The authors of a recent study describe a ‘democratic rupture’ in Cosatu (Bezuidenhout and Tshoaedi 2019); Padayachee and van Niekerk (2019) describe the marginalisation of the left Keynesian economic and social policy think tank, the Macro-economic Research Group (MERG), which the ANC initiated and later disowned.

 Much has changed in the world of work and politics since those heady days of the Durban moment when black and white South Africans crafted a vision that transcended the narrow roles the architects of apartheid had placed each into.
-I hope, by revisiting Durban and this vision, I have laid the foundations for a deeper understanding of the life and work of our friend and colleague Vishnu Padaychee.
+I hope, by revisiting Durban and this vision, I have laid the foundations for a deeper understanding of the life and work of our friend and colleague Vishnu Padayachee.
 I hope, too, that this brief paper will contribute to our conversation on what happened to the ‘embryonic political theory’ that emerged in these exciting years.

 References

-Bezuidenhout, A and Tshoaedi, M (eds) (2017) Labour beyond Cosatu: mapping the rupture in South Africa’s labour landscape.
+Bezuidenhout, A. and Tshoaedi, M. (eds.)
+2017.
+Labour beyond Cosatu: mapping the rupture in South Africa’s labour landscape.
 Johannesburg: Wits University Press.

 Buhlungu, S. 2006.
-‘Rebels without a cause of their own?
-The contradictory location of white officials in black trade unions, 1973-1994’.
-Current Sociology, 54 (3), pp. 427–51.
+Rebels without a cause of their own?
+The contradictory location of white officials in black trade unions, 1973-1994.
+Current Sociology.
+54 (3).

-Desmond, C. (2018), How we shape each other: Balance, denial and corrosion.
-Presentation at the inaugural conference of the SCIS, University of Witwatersrand.
-5–6 September 2018.
+Desmond, C. 2018.
+How we shape each other: Balance, denial and corrosion.
+Presentation at the inaugural conference of the SCIS, University of Witwatersrand, Johannesburg, South Africa, 5–6 September 2018.

-Erwin, A. Workerists and the National Question, in The Unresolved National Question: Left Thought Under Apartheid.
-Webster, E and Pampallis, K (editors) Johannesburg: Wits University Press.
+Erwin, A. 2017.
+Workerists and the National Question.
+In The Unresolved National Question: Left Thought Under Apartheid.
+Webster, E. and Pampallis, K. (eds.)
+Johannesburg: Wits University Press.

 Foster, J. 1982.
-The Workers’ Struggle: where does FOSATU stand? ,South African Labour Bulletin, Volume 7, Number 8, pp 67–86.
+The Workers’ Struggle: where does FOSATU stand?
+South African Labour Bulletin.
+7(8).

 Institute for Industrial Education.
 1974.
 The Durban Strikes.
-Published by IIE in association with Ravan Press.
-Durban and Johannesburg.
+Durban and Johannesburg: IIE in association with Ravan Press.

-Mamdani, 2021.
+Mamdani, M. 2021.
 Neither Settler nor Native: the Making and unmaking of Permanent Minorities.
-Wits University Press:
+Johannesburg: Wits University Press.

 Maree, J. 2006.
-‘Rebels with Causes: White Officials in Black Trade Unions in South Africa, 1973–1994’.
-Current Sociology, 54 (3), pp. 453–67.
+Rebels with Causes: White Officials in Black Trade Unions in South Africa, 1973–1994.
+Current Sociology.
+54 (3).

-Maslow, A. H. (1943).
+Maslow, A. H. 1943.
 A theory of human motivation.
-Psychological Review, 50(4), pp. 370–396.
+Psychological Review.
+50(4), 370–396.

-Michie, J and Padayachee, V. 2021.
+Michie, J. and Padayachee, V. 2021.
 Ownership and Governance of Companies: Essays from South Africa and the Global South.
 Routledge.

-Padaychee, V. 2020.
+Padayachee, V. 2020.
 Planned Opening address to the SCIS workshop on Alternative Forms of Ownership, Johannesburg, 25 March 2020.
 Unpublished.